dell/karavi-resiliency/docs/INTEGRATION_TEST.md

-# Integration Test
+# Integration test
 The Karavi Resiliency integration uses a [Gherkin](https://cucumber.io/docs/gherkin) feature file to define the integration test cases in BDD format.
 It uses [Godog](https://github.com/cucumber/godog) to run the defined tests.
-The integration tests, unlike the unit tests, are expected to work with a real kubernetes cluster.
+The integration tests, unlike the unit tests, are expected to work with a real Kubernetes cluster.
 The prerequisites are listed below.

 The tests will deploy [test pods](../test/podmontest) on the system and run the failure scenarios.
 These failure scenarios require that systems are accessible using username/password credentials.
-Also note, that the tests will bring down network interfaces and/or reboot any of the kubernetes cluster's nodes.
+Also note, that the tests will bring down network interfaces and/or reboot any of the Kubernetes cluster's nodes.

 # Prerequisites

-You will need to have the following deployed in your kubernetes cluster:
+You will need to have the following deployed in your Kubernetes cluster:
 * A Karavi Resiliency supported CSI Driver (see the appropriate documentation for the driver).
 * CSI Driver should have the podmon sidecar enabled (see [Getting Started Guide](./GETTING_STARTED_GUIDE.md)).
 * Storage classes created using the supported CSI Driver.
 Specific driver names are called out in the test scenarios.